‘No woman left in my family now’: India’s Hathras mourns stampede victims

 The key organiser, Devprakash Madhukar, surrendered to the police last week and has been charged with attempted culpable homicide, Singh’s lawyer told reporters.
 Madhukar has been sent to 14 days in judicial custody.

-At least six other aides of the preacher, including two women, have been arrested in connection with the stampede.
+Nipun Agrawal, Superintendent of Police in Hathras, told Al Jazeera on Tuesday 11 arrests have been made in the case so far, including two women.

-Police said the preacher Singh was not named in the case they had registered.
+Police, however, said the preacher Singh was not named in the case they had registered.
 Local media reports say his whereabouts remain unknown.

 Singh released a video statement after the incident, which was broadcast on Indian TV channels last week.
 In the video, Singh said he had faith that those responsible for the stampede would be punished.